 Does My Parrot Have Aspergillosis?

-- How to spot the symptoms
+- How to identify the symptoms of aspergillosis

 In a parrot, acute aspergillosis slowly destroys the: